 During the day, one of the most dangerous threats that bobcats will encounter is other larger predators.

-Bobcats are vulnerable and weak against larger predators such as mountain lions, bears, and coyotes.
+Bobcats are vulnerable and weak against coyotes, mountain lions, and bears.

 This is why it’s important that they stay alert during the day.